puppetlabs/puppet-docs/source/release_notes/index.markdown

 - [Puppet Enterprise 2.6][pe2.6]
 - [Puppet Enterprise 2.5][pe2.5]
 - [Puppet Enterprise 2.0][pe2.0]
-- [Puppet Enterprise 1.2][pe1.2] (receiving security fixes until April, 2013)
+- [Puppet Enterprise 1.2][pe1.2] (received security fixes until April 2013)

 ## About Version Numbers

 ### Puppet Labs' Open Source Projects

-All of our open source projects --- including Puppet, PuppetDB, Facter, and Hiera --- use [semantic versioning ("semver")][semver] for their version numbers.
+All of our open source projects --- including Puppet, Puppet Server, PuppetDB, Facter, and Hiera --- use [semantic versioning ("semver")][semver] for their version numbers.
 This means that in an `x.y.z` version number, the "y" will increase if new features are introduced and the "x" will increase if existing features change or get removed.

 Our semver promises only refer to the code in a single project; it's possible for packaging or interactions with new "y" releases of other projects to cause new behavior in a "z" upgrade of Puppet.

-Historical note: In Puppet versions prior to 3.0.0 and Facter versions prior to 1.7.0, we weren't using semantic versioning.
+> **Historical note:** In Puppet versions prior to 3.0.0 and Facter versions prior to 1.7.0, we weren't using semantic versioning.

 ### Puppet Enterprise